 The race started with week E-NE breeze predicted to increase from the NE up to 20 knots and then NW before a vigorous SW-S change up to 30-35 knots.

-The NE increase was stalled because of thunderstorm activity over the land, however the clouds cleared and the day provided good running conditions until the change which hit the first yachts in the fleet around 7pm that night.
+The NE increase was stalled because of thunderstorm activity over the land, however the clouds cleared and the day provided good running conditions until the change which hit the first yachts in the fleet around 7pm on the first night.

-The wind in the change was SW then South with initial confused direction and strength up to 40 knots for around the first hour.
-A feature of the change was a spectacular roll cloud from the SW.
+The wind in the change was South West then South with initial confused direction and strength up to 40 knots for around the first hour.
+A feature of the change was a spectacular roll cloud from the South West.

 The breeze settled around 20-25 knots turning left to the SE with rain through most of the evening and next morning.

-Those who approached the coast were eventually greeted by a change in direction eventually settling in the SW and once south of Gabo Island around 25-35 knots.
+Those who approached the coast were eventually greeted by a change in direction eventually settling in the South West and once south of Gabo Island around 25-35 knots.

 From Green Cape out into the Bass Straight the direction and strength remained the same late into the second afternoon with current assist up to 3 knots which did provide some unpleasant sea conditions.

-On the western edge of this system the sky was clear and the breeze turned to the North and NW up to 25-30 knots which provided spirited running conditions into the afternoon of the third day.
+On the western edge of this system the sky was clear and the breeze turned to the North and North West up to 25-30 knots which provided spirited running conditions into the afternoon of the third day.